arthurkushman/buildsqlx/README.md

 ## Inserts

 The query builder also provides an insert method for inserting records into the database table.
-The insert method accepts a map of column names and values:
+The Insert/InsertBatch methods accept a structure (or slice of structs) of column names and values:

 ```go
 // insert without getting id